Please read this document carefully

 Customer and the Bank agree that the transactions contemplated in this Agreement involve “commerce” under the Federal Arbitration Act (“FAA”).
 EVERY CONTROVERSY OR CLAIM BETWEEN CUSTOMER AND ANY INDEMNIFIED PARTY ARISING OUT OF, OR IS IN ANY WAY RELATED TO OR RESULTING FROM THIS AGREEMENT, THE ACCOUNT, OR ANY OTHER SERVICES PROVIDED BY THE BANK OR BENTO, WHETHER BASED IN CONTRACT, TORT OR ANY OTHER LEGAL THEORY, INCLUDING CLAIMS OF FRAUD, SUPPRESSION, MISREPRESENTATION AND FRAUD IN THE INDUCEMENT, WILL BE RESOLVED BY BINDING ARBITRATION UNDER THE FAA.
 The arbitration will be administered by the American Arbitration Association (“AAA”) under its Commercial Arbitration Rules (the “Arbitration Rules”).
 IF A CLAIM IS SUBMITTED TO ARBITRATION, (A) CUSTOMER WILL NOT HAVE THE RIGHT TO GO TO COURT OR TO HAVE A JURY TRIAL; (B) CUSTOMER WILL NOT HAVE THE RIGHT TO ENGAGE IN PRE-ARBITRATION DISCOVERY EXCEPT AS PROVIDED IN THE ARBITRATION RULES; (C) CUSTOMER WILL NOT HAVE THE RIGHT TO HAVE ANY CLAIM ARBITRATED AS A CLASS ACTION UNDER THE ARBITRATION RULES OR UNDER ANY OTHER RULES, WHETHER OF CIVIL PROCEDURE OR OTHERWISE; AND (D) THE ARBITRATOR’S DECISION WILL BE FINAL AND BINDING WITH LIMITED RIGHTS TO APPEAL.
 IN THE EVENT OF A CONFLICT BETWEEN THIS PROVISION AND ANY OTHER SUCH ALTERNATIVE DISPUTE RESOLUTION PROVISION, THE TERMS OF THIS PROVISION SHALL CONTROL.
 This agreement to arbitrate disputes will survive the closing of the Account and the termination of this Agreement.
 NO CLASS ACTION, OR OTHER REPRESENTATIVE ACTION OR PRIVATE ATTORNEY GENERAL ACTION OR JOINDER OR CONSOLIDATION OF ANY CLAIM WITH A CLAIM OF ANOTHER PERSON OR CLASS OF CLAIMANTS SHALL BE ALLOWABLE.

-IF CUSTOMER DOES NOT AGREE TO THE TERMS OF THIS ARBITRATION AGREEMENT, DO NOT ACTIVATE OR USE ANY CARD OR THE ACCOUNT.
+IF CUSTOMER DOES NOT AGREE TO THE TERMS OF THIS ARBITRATION AGREEMENT, DO NOT USE ANY CARD OR THE ACCOUNT.
 CALL 1-855-547-2896 TO CLOSE THE ACCOUNT AND REQUEST A REFUND, IF APPLICABLE.

 All fee amounts will be withdrawn from the Account and will be assessed as long as there is a remaining balance in the Account except where prohibited by law.
 Any time the remaining balance is less than the fee amount being assessed, the balance of the Account will be applied to the fee amount resulting in a zero balance on the Account.